aws/aws-iot-device-sdk-js-v2/documents/MIGRATION_GUIDE.md

 ### Client start

-To connect to the server in the v1 SDK, you just instantiate a `device` object.
+To connect to the server in the v1 SDK, you instantiate a `device` object.

-In the v2 SDK, you explicitly `start` the MQTT5 client.
+To connect to the server in the v2 SDK, you call the `start()` function of the MQTT5 client.

 #### Example of connecting to a server in the v2 SDK